Alps709/Alps709/README.md

 In this game the player embarks out on a hunting expedition and aims to clear a challenging test called the Hunter Trials.

 It is being created by Overdew, a team of 5 people (4 artists, 1 programmer - me) who are creating this game in their final-year game production class at Media Design School.
-We have been working on this game since December 2020 and are currently working on releasing the game to steam.
+We started working on this game in December 2020 finished our gold build in July 2021.

 I am the main programmer for the game but Nick (who is our tech-artist/unreal-generalist) has also been mainly working on Gameplay functionality and implementation.